It’s time. You’ve finally decided to build the house of your dreams! You’re excited, eager, to start shopping.

 Poor zoning shows up quickly.
 Noise carries into bedrooms.
 Toys migrate everywhere.
 Someone is always working, sleeping, or decompressing right next to the busiest part of the house.

-This comes up a lot with families who feel like they need more square footage, when the real issue is that everything happens in the same zone.
+This is why families tend to think they need more square footage or more rooms, when the real issue is that everything happens in the same zone.

 For most families, the kitchen isn’t just where meals happen.
 It’s where homework lands.
 Where schedules live.
 Where conversations overlap.